 How do I turn in homework and take tests?

-This varies, but you will usually get assignments through Blackboard or a book publisher's website with instructions for turning in the work.
+This varies, but you will usually get assignments through Canvas or a book publisher's website with instructions for turning in the work.
 You might be asked to upload your work, complete an online quiz, or participate in web-based discussion.
-Many teachers use Blackboard to manage assignments, discussion, quizzing, and grading.
+Many teachers use Canvas to manage assignments, discussion, quizzing, and grading.

 What's it like to be an online student?